 The four-year program begins with the General Military Course (GMC).
-It takes about three to four hours a week.
+It takes about five to six hours a week.
 Here, you’ll learn the mission and structure of the Air Force and take a look at military life.
 You will study the strategies, doctrines and missions of aerospace power from balloons to today’s use of space vehicles.
 You will learn about Air Force career opportunities, educational benefits and the life and work of an Air Force officer.

 The Professional Officer Course (POC) is a two-year course taken during the junior and senior years.
 You will begin this course with an in-depth look at leadership styles and their applications.
 You will analyze the role of the armed forces in today’s American society.
 You will examine a broad range of American domestic and international military relationships and the environmental context in which American national security policy is developed and carried out.
 The class is combined with the Leadership Lab where leadership and management theory are applied.
 You will take part in group discussions, case studies and individual and group problem-solving.
 Cadets also participate in creating the vision and strategic plan for the cadet corps.
 You earn three credits each term for the academic courses.
 You must apply for the POC as a sophomore, and only selected students are allowed to enroll in courses.

 The Air Force ROTC education program provides pre-professional preparation for future U.S. Air Force officers.
 It is designed to develop men and women who can use their education as commissioned officers on active duty in the U.S. Air Force.
 In order to receive a commission, Air Force ROTC students must complete all requirements for a degree in accordance with University rules and regulations as well as complete the following courses specified by the Air Force: